 Other News and/or Events

-The Department continued integrating community policing concepts into daily law enforcement operations, continued annual review and update of department policy manual, continued upgrade and rebuild to the agency's records management and computer system, continued improvements to the evidence and property room procedures, and continued the department's emphasis on improvements in leadership, accountability, and personal responsibility.
+The Department continued integrating community policing concepts into daily law enforcement operations, continued annual review and update of applicable department policies and procedures, continued upgrade to the agency's records management and computer systems, continued improvements to the evidence and property room procedures, and continued the department's emphasis on improvements in leadership, accountability, and personal responsibility.
 Numerous training courses were also attended by officers.

-Coordinate and lead efforts to conduct Columbia City Emergency Management Fair.
-This event will focus on educating public on current emergency management issues within the City, solicit registration for the county-wide CAN Emergency Notification System, provide training on shelter-in-place versus evacuation guidelines, and promote the building of community partnerships.
-Target date: September 21, 2013.
+The Department coordinated and lead efforts to conduct the Columbia City Emergency Management Fair.
+This event focused on educating the public on current emergency management issues within the City, soliciting registration for the county-wide CAN Emergency Notification System, provided training on shelter-in-place versus evacuation guidelines, and promoted community partnerships.
+The next event will focus on earthquake and general preparedness.

 Specific problem areas relating to criminal and illegal drug activity, traffic safety issues, animal complaints, and nuisance issues were addressed and resolved.
 In support of established City Council Goals, ongoing efforts in working with City residents to resolve concerns within their neighborhoods have been successful and will continue to be ongoing.

 The Hearing Conservation Program was continued for all department personnel.
 Maintenance record systems for all vehicles, mobile data terminals, tasers and other equipment were maintained and updated as required.
-Grants awarded during the year include: the Oregon Association of Chiefs of Police Seatbelt Enforcement Overtime grant, the Oregon Association of Chiefs of Police Enhanced DUII Overtime Patrol grant, UASI grant funding for replacement and upgrade of the police department mobile data terminals, and the ODOT Motor Carrier Enforcement Program grant.
+Grants awarded during the year included Urban Areas Security Initiative (UASI) Grant funding for replacement and upgrade of the police department mobile data terminals, and the ODOT Motor Carrier Enforcement Program grant.

 Continued implementation of the City's Public Policy on Policing as established by Resolution No. 08-933-R. Target date: Ongoing.

-Continued exceptional performance of department personnel in order to achieve future re-certification of the local option levy in order to continue long term department financial funding, decreasing the annual strain on the City’s general fund.
+Continued exceptional performance of department personnel in the interest of achieving future re-certification of the local option levy in order to continue long term department financial funding.
+Target date: Ongoing.